-Every AREDN® node is capable of automatically joining an AREDN® mesh network which is operating with the same SSID, channel, and bandwidth.
-A Mesh topology consists of independent nodes which each explore their surroundings by broadcasting their identity and listening for their neighbors' responses.
+Every AREDN® node is capable of automatically joining an ad hoc mesh network which is operating with the same SSID, channel, and bandwidth.
+New nodes will each explore their surroundings by broadcasting their identity and listening for their neighbors' responses.
 Once nodes identify others within radio range, they share this information so that each node has a picture of the network topology.
-Periodic updates adjust the routes based on changes in signal quality or loss of a link, allowing the network to adapt to changing conditions.
-Since there are usually several possible routes between nodes, and since network disruptions typically effect only part of the network, a Mesh topology can be self-healing.
+Periodic updates adjust the network routes based on changes in signal quality or loss of a link, allowing the network to adapt to changing conditions.
+Since there can be several possible routes between nodes, and since network disruptions typically effect only part of the network, a mesh topology can provide redundancy for network links.

-This automatic ability to form a mesh network is built into the AREDN® firmware on each node.
-Every node within radio range of other nodes will be able to participate in the network to extend its reach, provide route redundancy, or host services needed on the network at large.
-This basic network may serve its purpose perfectly for a short-term network deployment in support of a local event, or even for more permanent communication between nodes which are always within radio range.
+Every AREDN® node within radio range of other nodes will be able to participate in the network to extend its reach, provide route redundancy, or host services needed on the network at large.
+This simple mesh topology may serve its purpose perfectly for a short-term network deployed in support of a local event, or even for more permanent communication between nodes which are always within radio range.
+However, as mentioned in the previous chapter, the most important consideration for you network design is "What is the purpose for this particular network?"
+The specific requirements of your mission should drive the design of your data network.